FastDigitalOceanDroplets/VestaCP/README.md

  - ClamAV

 What I additionally do to a standard VestaCP installation ?
 - NEW!!
+Make bash history 'forget' all vesta 'v-' commands that have the 'password' word on it for security issues.
+- NEW!!
 Make the VestaCP interface secure by default by automatically adding a free Let's Encrypt certificate.
 - NEW!!
 Added a v-search-command for you to find shell Vesta commands easily (special for newbies and memoryless people like me) ;)
 - Make a swap partition of 1 gb to make some room for some things to work better.